Felix gets a bronze on her farewell at world championships

 But it was the night’s last medals that everyone at Hayward Field will remember.

-Felix smiled widely as World Athletics president Sebastian Coe hung the medal around her neck and second gentleman Douglas Emhoff, on hand for the presentation, shook her hand.
+Felix smiled widely as World Athletics president Sebastian Coe hung the bronze around her neck and second gentleman Douglas Emhoff, on hand for the presentation, shook her hand.

 Felix stood straight as the Dominican Republic’s national anthem played.
-Then, moments later, she exited through the ramp, leaving the big stage for the final time.
+But she felt like the winner.
+Her last race in the big-time came in her home country, with her daughter there to watch.

+“Obviously, I’m not in the prime of my career, but to be able to finish here tonight, with Cammy in the stands, and to share that moment with her, it means a lot,” Felix said.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports